stat6250-w18/course-questions-wiki/week-03/README.md

 - Question(pcheng14-stat6250): What is the meaning of var resthr maxhr rechr date?
 - *Question* (aacharya4−stat6250): What happens when missing quotation mark is encountered by the SAS program?
 - Question(tchan49-stat6250): When you miss a quotation in a SAS statement, where can you find the error message?
-- Question (lsun20-stat6250): what is the maxmum length of a quoted string?
+- Question (lsun20-stat6250): what is the maximum length of a quoted string?
 - *Question* (ldai4-stat6250): What is some common syntax errors?
 - *Answer* (ldai4-stat6250): Common syntax errors include spelling mistakes, omitting semicolons, leaving quotation marks unbalanced, and specifying invalid options.
 - Question (xyin6-stat6250): Can we just simply add a quotation mark can solve the problem in the warning message?
 - Answer (xyin6-stat6250): No, it usually **DOES NOT** solve the problem, SAS still considers the quotation marks to be unbalanced.
 We have to cancel the statements then resubmitting.
 - *Question* (tbishawstat6250): What are the major capabilities of the Enhanced Editor in SAS software?
+- *Answer* (sbagdi-stat6250): It provides some useful editing features: color coding and syntax checking, recordable macros, multi-level undo redo etc.
 - Question (ttruong59-stat6250): How do users correct a "PROC PRINT running" message at the top of the active window?
 - *Question* (aguenane−stat6250): What is the benefit of issuing the RECALL command or selected Run -> Recall Last Submit?
 - *Answer* (aguenane-stat6250): This allows you to obtain the statements you just submitted.
 This allows you to edit your code easily when you run into syntax errors.